 But… This world would be a wonderful place if things were so simple.
 Just ask Lady Gaga.

 Six years ago she wanted to sue an ice cream manufacturer from Covent Garden (London) because one of his branded products was named Baby Gaga.

 Now, it stays unclear whether she was bothered by the fact that the name sounded similar to hers or that the product in question was made from human milk (Ewwww!).
 She did mention it was disgusting, though.
 (Imagine it coming from a person who wore rotten bovine flash to prove a point.)

 She didn’t file a lawsuit after all, and Mr. O’Connor, the imaginative ice cream maker, didn’t want to change the name either, leaving us to wonder if the court would have declared this an infringement or not.

 There are all kinds of crazy copyright infringement cases that happen in the showbiz world and are often hundreds of thousands dollars worth.

 This means the process of assessing someone’s guilt is not easy.
 At least if you are Justin Bieber or Lady Gaga.

 So, what are the necessary steps of precaution for us, mere mortals?

-There are tools for tracking dishonest guys all over the world.
+Moreover, there are tools for tracking dishonest characters all over the world.
 One of them is Google Alerts.
 It is free, and you can set up as many alerts as you want in order to see if someone is making an unauthorized use of your intellectual property.

 But what to do when it happens?
 (And if you’re any good at what you do, the question is “when” and not “if”.)